Punktum-dk/epp-service-specification/README.md

 When creating a contact via EPP, it is possible to provide postal information in both a local and an international format.
 Due to how contact data is handled in Punktum dk’s systems, only one format is stored.

+Punktum dk follows [RFC:5733] for the handling of `<contact:postalInfo>`.
+The `type` attribute determines the permitted character set, and this applies to both contact creation and contact update:

+- `type="int"` (internationalized): the content must use only characters from the 7-bit US-ASCII subset of UTF-8.
+- `type="loc"` (localized): the content may use unrestricted UTF-8.

+From [RFC:5733]:

+> If an internationalized form (type="int") is provided,
+>      element content MUST be represented in a subset of UTF-8 that can
+>      be represented in the 7-bit US-ASCII character set.
+If a
+>      localized form (type="loc") is provided, element content MAY be
+>      represented in unrestricted UTF-8.

-For contacts with Denmark as the country, the local format is used and the international format is ignored.
-For contacts with any other country, the international format is used and the local format is ignored.
+- For contacts with **Denmark** as the country, the local (`loc`) format is used and the international (`int`) format is ignored.
+- For contacts with **any other country**, the international (`int`) format is used and the local (`loc`) format is ignored.

 Please see the table below.

 | Denmark                      | Other country                    |
 |------------------------------|----------------------------------|